MT1 Info

 types const char*

-as the type of string literals
+as the type of string literals- pointers to pointers

 - arrays of pointers (like char* argv[])